adam-sroka/website/README.md

 # Adam's Website

-Hey 👋, welcome to the repo of my personal website!
+Hey 👋, welcome to the repo of my personal website built with [Hugo](https://gohugo.io)!

 Feel free to poke around or get in touch 😊.